hyperledger/iroha-2-docs/src/guide/configure/keys.md

 ## Key Generation with Kagami

-You can use one of Iroha tools, `kagami`, to generate key pairs.
+You can use one of Iroha's tools, `kagami`, to generate key pairs.
 To create a new key pair, run:

 ```bash